What You Need to Know About Automotive and Watercraft Service Attendant

 The states with the most job growth for Automotive & Watercraft Service Attendant are Utah, Idaho, and Georgia.
 Watch out if you plan on working in Montana, Alaska, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Automotive and Watercraft Service Attendants ranges between about $19,160 and $36,000 a year.
+The average yearly salary of an Automotive & Watercraft Service Attendant ranges between $19,160 and $36,000.

 Automotive and Watercraft Service Attendants who work in Alaska, Iowa, or Montana, make the highest salaries.